koush/AndroidAsync/README.md

 # AndroidAsync

-AndroidAsync is meant to be a low level protocol library.
-I have built an easy to use, higher level, Android aware, http request library on top of AndroidAsync called [Ion](https://github.com/koush/ion).
+AndroidAsync is a low level network protocol library.
+If you are looking for an easy to use, higher level, Android aware, http request library, check out [Ion](https://github.com/koush/ion) (it is built on top of AndroidAsync).
 The typical Android app developer would probably be more interested in Ion.

 But if you're looking for a raw Socket, HTTP client/server, WebSocket, and Socket.IO library for Android, AndroidAsync